submarines-and/prowess/README.md

 ## Localization
 Do you speak another language?
 Help adding display names in `database.lua`.
 See english values for example and default names.
+Example below for german translations.
+Currently, there is no fallback mechanism, so each language needs to support all strings or `nil` will be shown.

     namespace.displayNames = {

-        -- Also default
         ["deDE"] = {
             ["17253"] = "Name of Bite 1 in German"
         }

     }